askeksa/Jingler/DESIGN.md

    3. [Composite nodes](#composite-nodes)

 ## Overview
-The primary components of the Clinklang toolchain are:
+The primary components of the Jingler toolchain are:
 - A VST plugin with a nodegraph-based user interface, somewhat similar to [64klang](https://github.com/hzdgopher/64klang).
 Instrument/effect patches (and subcomponents of these) can be loaded from and saved to files, or